 - Test Prep: The test prep menu.
 Each Test page accessed from this menu gives a table mapping eTAP lessons to topics covered by major standardized tests like the GED, ASVAB, SAT and more.

 Above the blue buttons you will see some information about your account

 - Your user name.
 This is just to show who is currently logged in.

 - Settings.
 This takes you to a page where you can update your subscription, and manage your password and user information.
 Important for teachers: On the 'Edit Profile' tab of this page, there is a setting for 'Teacher or Student'.
 If this is changed from student to teacher, you will be able to access teacher-related functions, such as adding students, viewing your students' scores and editing to creating custom lesson.

 - Sign out.
 This signs you out of eTAP.
 To record your time of use, you will need to sign out every time you are done using the program.

 Managing Your Students

-- Test Scores - Displays the list of tests for the selected student, including the title, date taken, and result.
-There is also a link to view the actual test result, so you may check which questions were missed.
-There is also a tab for exams, which include assessments, midterms and finals, and provides the same information for each exam attempted - title, date taken, result, and option to view the result.
+- Quiz Scores - Displays the list of quizzes for the selected student, including the quiz title, date taken, and result.
+There is also a link to view the actual quiz, so you may check which questions were missed.

 - Login History - Displays the list of login sessions for the selected student, with the date and time the session was started, and the time duration.
 Note: If you are using the login history to track how much your students spend studying on eTAP, they MUST sign out when they are finished.
 Otherwise, the time will only reflect the length of the session up to when they last changed pages.
 For example, if they log in, navigate directly to a lesson, spend an hour reading that lesson, then sign out, the login history will reflect that were logged in for an hour.
 If they do not sign out, it will reflect only the few seconds it took for them to navigate the site.